astriskit/swigger-archer/README.md

 # Introduction -

-A full-stack application to CRUD calendar events at the outlook.com with real-time updates of the events.
+A web app to CRUD calendar events at the outlook.com with real-time updates of the events.

 # Live at -